genexuslabs/web-controls-library/src/components/grid-fs/readme.md

 # gx-grid-fs

-It¿s just a container to include repetitive element list.
+It's just a container to include repetitive element list.
 It also has a slot to include custom elements to display when the Container content is empty.
-If the grid is empty, a CSS Class name 'gx-empty-grid' is added to the host element.
+When grid is empty, a CSS Class name 'gx-grid-empty' is added to the host element.
+When grid is loading, a CSS Class name 'gx-grid-loading' is added to the host element.

 <!-- Auto Generated Below -->